lan-lan-lan-lan-lan/lan-lan-lan-lan-lan/README.md

 - 👋 Hi, I’m @lan-lan-lan-lan-lan, but just call me lan
-- not the best at tetr.io
+- not the best at CS, still learning
-- not the best at CS either, still learning
+- i play tetr.io, also not that good
 - burnt-out honor student 🔥

 <!---